Zero to 101

 The Paris Agreement in 2015 marked a turning point for global climate action with 159 parties ratifying the agreement to limit warming to well below 2 degrees Celsius above pre-industrial levels and ideally to 1.5 degrees Celsius.
 While President Trump has decided to pull the United States from the Agreement, cities and towns across the U.S. have risen to the occasion by reaffirming their commitment to fight climate change.
 365 “Climate Mayors” representing 67 million Americans had committed to uphold the Paris Agreement through August 2017.
 9 Massachusetts cities and towns have signed the “We are Still In” declaration, showing a commitment to upholding the Paris Agreement.
 The 14 communities of the Metropolitan Mayors Coalition have pledged to be Net Zero by 2050.

 MAPC is uniquely positioned to provide guidance throughout a municipality’s journey to act on climate change.
 Net zero planning provides a way for cities and towns in our region to lead in the battle against climate change by reducing GHG emissions in a holistic, systematic, and comprehensive manner.
 MAPC seeks to provide technical assistance to those undertaking this important action.
-This report will showcase the initiatives that can lay the groundwork for a robust net zero plan so that every city and town can get started.

 “Climate Ready Boston: Climate Projections Consensus” Boston Research Advisory Group.
 (2016)

 “Paris Agreement: Status of Ratification.”
 United Nations Framework Convention on Climate Change.
 (2017) http://unfccc.int/paris_agreement/items/9444.php

 “The Paris Agreement.”
 United Nations Framework Convention on Climate Change.
 (2017) http://unfccc.int/paris_agreement/items/9485.php